tonymullen/ups-website/src/partials/f15plp/hw/pair-haskell-description.html.md

 Submit the file on [Moodle]().

-Of course, you should make sure you programs are working before submitting them.
+Of course, you should make sure your program is working before submitting it.
-Make a note in the comments if you had trouble getting the program to work.

-## Exercise 1

-Coming soon.